icyveins7/calculator-impact/README.md

     ├── lockbutton                     # lockbutton for reference
-    ├── imgs                           # folder to store all images ├── ss                         # where the uploaded full screenshots are saved ├── saves                  # where the screenshots are snipped before processing
+    ├── imgs                           # folder to store all images ├── ss                         # where the uploaded full screenshots are saved

 ## Credits
 Credits to Creamy Lam for her design of Xiangling's bear icon.